-Figure 3 shows the areas that have been rehabilitated around the open pit and pit-rim walkway, as well as some adjacent areas that could be described as "discretionary".
+Figure 4 shows the areas that have been rehabilitated around the open pit and pit-rim walkway, as well as some adjacent areas that could be described as "discretionary".
 In 2012 this included plantings along the Mangatoetoe Stream west of the pit.
+Other recent planting areas include the north wall of the pit, undertaken in 2018.